TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 === Binary Trees
 Binary Trees are a special case of trees, where each node has either exactly 2, or 0 children.
 Nodes with 0 children are called *leaves*.

-Out of the uses cases mentioned for trees the following involve binary trees:
+Out of the use cases mentioned for trees the following involve binary trees:
 - Compilers (for functional languages)
 - Databases
 - Data compression (Huffman Encoding)

-A binary tree over intergers looks like:
+A binary tree over integers looks like:
 $
 #tree(($3$,($7$,$bullet$,$bullet$),($2$,($8$, $bullet$, $bullet$), $bullet$)))
 $

-Here unlike the (not necessarily binary) tree, we don't allow leaves to hold values (represeted by $bullet$), these allow us to have nodes that behave like they have just 1 child (like $2$ in the above example).
-This also allows are definition to look like the definition of lists:
+Here unlike the (not necessarily binary) tree, we don't allow leaves to hold values (represented by $bullet$), these allow us to have nodes that behave like they have just 1 child (like $2$ in the above example).
+This also allows our definition to look like the definition of lists:

 ```
 -- | Btree